hazelcast/hazelcast/site/docs/sql/ddl.md

 - `EXTERNAL`: an optional keyword, doesn't affect the semantics

 This command returns the names of existing external mappings.
-The output is a shortcut to this query:
+The output is a shortcut to this query (though `ORDER BY` is not yet supported):

 ```sql
 SELECT mapping_name AS name